 For this part of the tutorial we assume that you already have an SSL certificate installed for your domain.

-If you don’t already have an SSL certificate, you can purchase a trusted SSL certificate here.
+Otherwise, you can purchase a trusted SSL certificate.

 Varnish doesn’t support SSL traffic, so you will need to install a proxy or load balancer like Pound to handle the SSL traffic.
 To do this, we will configure Pound to only listen on port 443 and pass the traffic to Varnish on port 80.